cmoestl/3DCORE/README.md

 pip install -e 3DCORE
 ```

-You can now use the package by using `import mf3dcore`.
+You can now use the package by using `import mfr3dcore`.

 If you want to use any SPICE kernels you will need to download the respective kernel files.
 If you want to download all
-kernels simply use the script `setup_spice.sh` (you need to be inside the 3DCORE folder).
+kernels simply use the script `download.sh`.

 For basic usage see the given examples.